Nafees10/qscript/spec/syntax.md

 ### Function Flags
 These are the list of flags and what they do:
-* `export` - make the function available to another script when this script is loaded as a library.
 * `static` - marks the function as static i.e: The function does not: access any global variables, call any other non-static function, and does not take any references as arguments.This flag indicates to the compiler that it is safe to execute this function during compile to optimize the byte code.

 ## Returning From Functions